GarciaInes/Scrum-Mastering/CODE_OF_CONDUCT.md

 Check out the Contributor Covenant for guidelines https://www.contributor-covenant.org/ Which is also maintained as an Open-SourceProject
 We are also guided by the Prime Directive in this open-source project: https://retrospectivewiki.org/index.php?title=The_Prime_Directive\
+All contributions are at individual level and non-promotional.

 Be the change you want to see.